 It is this temple that is still worshiped by the villagers.
 I could not visit the temple due to the paucity of time, but listening to the legend from the villagers was an experience.

 Right next to the Sahastralinga Talav is ASI office and museum.
 The open-air museum was locked.
 When we requested the ASI officials to open and show us the museums, we were told it is not meant for the public.
-When I asked – who is it meant for then, there was no answer.
+When I asked – who is it meant for then?.
+There was no answer.
 The person repeated that in all his years of service he has never opened the museum to the public.
-I asked him to give me in writing that he can not open it to public.
+I asked him to give me in writing that he can not open it to the public.
 Or let me take a video statement that I can send to ASI, Delhi and ask the reason for not opening the museum to the public.
 It was then that he made a few calls and opened the museum.

 Since it had not been opened for a long time, the rusted grill took some time to open.
 With us, about 20 more people entered and saw the museum.
 Though I could not locate the Rani Udayamati idol that I expected to see here, it felt like a small victory to be able to see the in-situ sculptures.

 If you are in Patan, you must visit Sahastralinga Talav.
-And see the ancient engineering works for public good.
+And see the ancient engineering works for the public good.

 Recommend you to read the following travel blog on Places to visit in Gujarat.